-Montelukast Lupin comes as three types of tablets:
+APX-Montelukast comes as three types of tablets:

-- 10 mg tablet: Beige coloured, rounded square, biconvex, film-coated tablet debossed with "M10" on one side and plain on the other side. - 5 mg chewable tablet: Pink coloured, mottled, round, biconvex, uncoated tablet, debossed with "M5" on one side and plain on the other side. - 4 mg chewable tablet: Pink coloured, mottled, oval, biconvex, uncoated tablet, debossed with "M4" on one side and plain on the other side.
+• 10 mg tablet: Beige coloured, rounded square, biconvex, film-

+- 5 mg chewable tablet: Pink coloured, mottled, round, biconvex, uncoated tablet, debossed with "M5" on one side and plain on the other side. - 4 mg chewable tablet: Pink coloured, mottled, oval, biconvex, uncoated tablet, debossed with "M4" on one side and plain on the other side.

-Montelukast Lupin comes in blister packs of 28 tablets.
+APX-Montelukast come in packs of 28 tablets.